Cardinal (Catholic Church): Cardinals in pectore or secret cardinals

 In addition to the named cardinals, the pope may name secret cardinals or cardinals in pectore (Latin for 'in the breast').
 During the Western Schism, many cardinals were created by the contending popes.
 Beginning with the reign of Pope Martin V, cardinals were created without publishing their names until later, a practice termed creati et reservati in pectore.
 A cardinal named in pectore is known only to the pope.
 In the modern era, popes have named cardinals in pectore to protect them or their congregations from political persecution or other danger.

 If conditions change in respect of that persecution, the pope may make the appointment public.
 The cardinal in question then ranks in terms of precedence with those who were made cardinals at the time of the in pectore appointment.
 If a pope dies before revealing the identity of an in pectore cardinal, the person's status as cardinal expires.
 The last pope known to have named a cardinal in pectore is Pope John Paul II, who named four, including one whose identity was never revealed.
 (Note: The three were:

 Ignatius Kung Pin-Mei, Bishop of Shanghai, made cardinal 1979, revealed 1991; Marian Jaworski, Archbishop of Lviv, made cardinal 1998, revealed 2001; Jānis Pujāts, Archbishop of Riga, made cardinal 1998, revealed 2001.
 Pope John Paul II created a fourth in 2003 but did not reveal his identity, not even in his will.
 Speculation centered on Joseph Zen Ze-kiun, Bishop of Hong Kong, Tadeusz Kondrusiewicz, Archbishop of Moscow, and Archbishop Stanisław Dziwisz, John Paul's longtime friend and secretary.
-Joseph Zen and Stanisław Dziwisz were named as cardinals by his successor Benedict XVI later.)
+Joseph Zen and Stanisław Dziwisz were named as cardinals by his successor Benedict XVI.)